List of airliner shootdown incidents: Aeroflot 1953 shootdown

-On July 27, 1953, an Ilyushin Il-12 (registration unknown) of Aeroflot was shot at in North Korean airspace flying from Port Arthur to Vladivostok and crashed onto Chinese territory at 12:30, killing all 21 occupants.
-The plane was spotted by USAF Capt.
-Ralph S. Parr Jr. in his F-86F Sabre during an escort mission near Chunggang-jin; Parr made several passes and mistakenly identified the aircraft as North Korean.
-In downing the IL-12 he obtained double-ace status.
-One long burst brought down the plane, which crashed 4 km (2.5 miles) from Mao-erh-shan in what was the final aircraft shot down before the armistice was signed later the same day.
+On July 27, 1953, an Ilyushin Il-12 (registration unknown) of Soviet Union airline Aeroflot was shot at in North Korean airspace flying from Port Arthur (now part of northeast China) to Vladivostok and crashed onto Chinese territory, killing all 21 occupants.
+The plane was shot down by USAF Capt.
+Ralph S. Parr Jr. during an escort mission near Chunggang-jin; Parr mistakenly identified the aircraft as North Korean.

 Cathay Pacific Douglas DC-4 shootdown

-VR-HEU, a Douglas C-54 Skymaster airliner operated by Cathay Pacific Airways en route from Bangkok to Hong Kong on 23 July 1954, was shot down by People's Liberation Army Air Force Lavochkin La-11 fighters off the coast of Hainan Island; 10 of the 19 on board died.
+VR-HEU, a Douglas C-54 Skymaster airliner operated by Hong Kong carrier Cathay Pacific Airways en route from Bangkok, Thailand to Hong Kong on 23 July 1954, was shot down by China’s People's Liberation Army Air Force Lavochkin La-11 fighters off the coast of Hainan Island; 10 of the 18 on board died.

 El Al Flight 402

-El Al Flight 402, a Lockheed L-049 Constellation (registered 4X-AKC), was a passenger flight from Vienna, Austria, to Tel Aviv, Israel, via Istanbul, Turkey, on 27 July 1955.
+Israeli airline El Al Flight 402, a Lockheed L-049 Constellation (registered 4X-AKC), was a passenger flight from Vienna, Austria, to Tel Aviv, Israel, via Istanbul, Turkey, on 27 July 1955.
 The aircraft strayed into Bulgarian airspace, refused to land, and was shot down by two Bulgarian Air Force MiG-15 fighters several kilometers away from the Greek border near Petrich, Bulgaria.
 All 7 crew and 51 passengers on board the airliner died.

 Aerolineas Nacionales TI-1022

-TI-1022, a Curtiss C-46 Commando of Aerolineas Nacionales, left San Jose, Costa Rica, at 06:21 on June 1, 1959, for a farm airstrip near Volcán, Panama, to carry a meat shipment to Curaçao.
-Instead of landing at Volcán, however, the plane landed at an unknown location in Costa Rica and was boarded by armed guerrillas and left for Nicaragua to take part in the uprising against President Luis Somoza.
+TI-1022, a Curtiss C-46 Commando of Costa Rican airline Aerolineas Nacionales SA (ANSA) officially left San José, Costa Rica, at 06:21 on June 1, 1959, for a farm airstrip near Volcán, Panama, to carry a meat shipment to Curaçao.
+Instead of landing at Volcán, however, the plane was sent to an unknown location in Costa Rica and was boarded by armed guerrillas and left for Nicaragua to take part in the uprising against President Luis Somoza.
 The plane was shot down by a Nicaraguan Air Force P-51 and crashed into Nicaraguan territory, killing all on board.
 Apart from the 2 crew, the number of passengers is unknown.